TateRCXVII/my-spreadsheet/README.md

 # Overview of the Spreadsheet functionality

-The Spreadsheet program is currently capable of evaluating formulas Future extensions are ...
+The Spreadsheet program is currently capable of evaluating formulas Future extensions are:
+- GUI
+- Dependency graph

 # Time Expenditures:

-    1. Assignment One:   Predicted Hours:          10        Actual Hours:
+    1. Assignment One:   Predicted Hours:          10        Actual Hours:     11